ejgallego/rocq-lsp/etc/doc/PROTOCOL.md

 interface Response = Run_result<int>
 ```

 If the execution fails, the JSON-RPC request will fail.
+You can
+recover messages generated during the failed execution using
+[`rocq-lsp`'s specific error data
+field](#implementation-specific-data-error-field)

 <!-- TOC --><a name="petanquerunatpos"></a>
 ### `petanque/run_at_pos`